She was beautiful.

 Sleeping Beauty

-Giselle, com Rudolf Nureyev
+Giselle, with Rudolf Nureyev

 Romeo and Juliet